 You have a fever

 The flu may be going around—but this isn’t any old illness.
 In certain instances, severe back pain with an accompanying fever or numbness or tingling in your arms can be from a spinal infection, points out Dr. Tien.
-Some risk factors are if you’re immunosuppressed, have cancer or diabetes, or are obese.
+This condition is very rare, but some risk factors are if you’re immunosuppressed, have cancer or diabetes, or are obese.
 If your doc thinks you may have a spinal infection, they may order an X-rays, CT, or MRI scan to help make the diagnosis.
-Antibiotic or antifungal medications can treat the issue.
+You’ll need to go to a hospital for intravenous antibiotics.

 The pain is searing through your chest, too